 We’d like to offer you a warm welcome to Year 6.
-Our class names are based around the theme of historical buildings: Hardwick, Haddon and Harewood.
+Our class names are named after three beautiful locations in the Peak District: Edale, Padley and Stanage.

-We aim to equip the children with the skills, confidence and positive attitudes in order to make a smooth transition to secondary school.
-We encourage the children to develop their independence, challenge themselves and be in charge of their own learning with the support of teachers.
+Throughout this important year, we aim to equip the children with the skills, confidence and positive attitudes that will support them to make a smooth transition to secondary school.
+We will be encouraging the children to develop their independence, challenge themselves and be in charge of their own learning with the support of teachers.

 Part of our school moto is ‘Happy Children, Happy School’.
 We aim to ensure our children are happy in order for them to learn and to reach their full potential.

 Children receive their homework every Friday via Google Classroom and we ask for it to be returned the following Wednesday.
 Most of the homework will be linked to learning in class.
 There may be mini projects which could last over a couple weeks.

 On occasions, spelling lists will be given out to learn based around a spelling rule.
 The children will have been introduced to these words in class before they are sent home (unless the task is to discover the rule).
 We ask that the children put some time into practising these spellings throughout the week.
 They will also be required to practise the government’s statutory Year 5/6 spelling list at home regularly.